What to Expect at a Mormon Church Service

 No. Visitors aren’t required to participate in any way.
 You can simply sit back and enjoy the service.

 Our primary family worship service is called sacrament meeting.
 It’s held in our chapels on Sunday and lasts approximately one hour.
 You’re welcome to come alone or bring your family; children are present in virtually all our congregations.

 Before or after sacrament meeting there are a variety of other age-appropriate meetings you and your children can attend.
-If you want to attend these additional meetings: Ask someone for directions.
+If you want to attend these additional meetings, ask someone for directions.
 If they don’t know, they’ll find someone who does.
-Visit the Meetinghouse Locator to find the beginning time of the three-hour block of meetings and the starting time of sacrament meeting.
+Enter your address at the top of this page to find Church meetinghouse locations and the times of worship services near you.